[updated 11 Nov 2025]

 Security

-However, identifying trusted sources may not be trivial and numerous tools are becoming available to scan images and generate reports on their trustworthiness.
-For example, Open-source container-security tools like Trivy and Clair automate the scanning process and generate detailed reports with severity ratings.
-Indeed, security is ‘shifting left’ so that vulnerability scanning and threat modelling can be integrated early into the development process.
+However, identifying trusted sources is non-trivial, and numerous tools are becoming available to scan images and generate reports on their trustworthiness.
+Open-source container-security tools like Trivy and Clair automate the scanning process and generate detailed reports with severity ratings.
+Security is thus 'shifting left,' ensuring that vulnerability scanning and threat modeling are integrated early into the development process.
+Finally, threat detection is becoming more sophisticated with the use of AI and ML tools to analyze and identify anomalies.

 Technology Landscape